7 Scripts For What To Say When People Hate On Your Diet + The Best Vegan Tuna Salad Recipe

 And finally, if you’ve really, really, really had it:

 7) “You know what?
 Back the fuck off from my junk.
 I’m not ingesting cyanide, it’s kale.
-Eating this way protects against chronic disease, including cancer, diabetes and heart disease; it lowers blood pressure; it lowers cholesterol, it strengthens the immune system, and it heightens the sex drive.
-I’ve lost ______ pounds/kilos since I started eating this way, it’s better for the environment and it doesn’t contribute to animal cruelty.
-There are tons of reasons to eat this way and the ONLY reason to eat like I used to eat is to protect myself from people like you who can’t shut the hell up about what I eat.
+Eating a plant based diet helps protects against chronic diseases, including cancer, diabetes, and heart disease.
+It lowers blood pressure, it lowers cholesterol, strengthens the immune system, and it heightens the sex drive.
+I’ve lost ______ pounds/kilos since I started eating this way.
+It’s better for the environment and it doesn’t contribute to animal cruelty.
+There are tons of reasons to eat this way and the ONLY reason to eat like I used to eat is to protect myself from people like you who won’t shut the hell up about what I eat.
 How about this?
 If you don’t talk to me about my food, I won’t talk to you about your food.
 Do we have a deal, or am I going to have to end this friendship?

-There you have it, an array of carefully thought out ways to deal with the haters, handing out haterade, when all you want is a fuckin’ green juice.
+There you have it.
+An array of carefully thought out ways to deal with the haters, handing out their haterade, when all you want is a fuckin’ green juice.

 Also, for every person who doesn’t understand or support you through your process, there are lots who do, even if we are virtual.

-Okay foxy, I advise you to make this recipe for that special individual in your life who’s a fan of the “vegan food is bland” mindset.
+Okay foxy, I suggest you to make this recipe for that special individual in your life who subscribes to the “vegan food is bland” mindset.

-1 15oz can of garbanzo beans, drained and rinsed (Eden brand uses no BPA in their cans)
+- 1 15 oz can of garbanzo beans Eden brand uses no BPA in their cans, drained and rinsed

 Briny Tahini Mayo